UW-APL-EIS/vernamfs/README.md

 ## In-Mission Recovery

-In some cases, it might be possible to query the remote unit during deployment.
-If so, it is likely possible to send back portions of the remote data to the local vault location, before final recovery.
+In some cases, it might be possible to query the remote unit during deployment, i.e. before final recovery.
+If so, it is likely also possible to send back portions of the remote data to the local vault location.
 Obviously the data stored on the remote unit OTP is encrypted.
-So we cannot understand it, but if we can read it, and can ship it back to the vault location, we can apply the recover operation above to selected parts of the OTPs only.
+We cannot understand it, but if we can access it, and can ship it back to the vault location, we can apply the recover operation above to selected parts of the OTPs only.

 ### File Listing